From the President

 Summer Wheaton "in" Programs: February 15 is the deadline for students to confirm participation in one of Wheaton's 2019 faculty-led study abroad programs: European Theatre Studies, Iron Sharpens Iron, Pilgrimage to Santiago, Printing, Propaganda & Progress, Tel Shimron Excavation, Western European Philosophies of Education, Wheaton in China, Wheaton in Costa Rica, Wheaton in England, Wheaton in Germany, and Wheaton in the Holy Lands.
 Note: some programs have earlier deadlines.

-The Center for Global & Experiential Learning (GEL) sponsors two student summer grants, which are due soon!
+The Center for Global Programs and Studies (GPS) sponsors two student summer grants, which are due soon!

 - 1) The Global Scholar Award (up to $5,000) application is due Friday, January 18 and supports undergraduate or graduate students to undertake research or a creative project that deepens awareness and knowledge of an issue facing the global community.